onassar/PHP-Template/README.md

  pattern
  * `$tag` The matching tag, in full.

+From here, to have these tags rendered through the `Template` classes `render` method, you make a call to the `Template::addTag` method.

 I'll try and get a more robust tag example up soon.

 ### Purpose